salesforce/einstein-platform/README.md

 This capability not only caters to the needs of large enterprises looking to leverage specific models like IBM Granite or Databricks DBRX, but also supports smaller teams eager to experiment with open-source models.
 With features designed to ensure ease of use, such as a streamlined user experience in Einstein Studio and API specifications closely based on the OpenAI API, this connector empowers our users to enhance their AI-driven applications while maintaining high standards of security and compatibility.

+Check out this post on the Salesforce Developers Blog for more info: [Use the LLM Open Connector to Build Generative AI Solutions Using Your Preferred Models and Platforms](https://developer.salesforce.com/blogs/2024/10/build-generative-ai-solutions-with-llm-open-connector).

 ### Usage

 1. Clone this repository.